 Dog Shampoo – I like to change it up a little, so I found a few that I really like.
 My favorite is the Nuvet Tee Tree Shampoo, The smell is amazing!
 I also like to use the Nuvet Odor control pet shampoo.
-Another one I really like is the Aromatherapy Shampoo & Conditioner for Pets Dog Shampoo, Medicated Oatmeal Dog Shampoo & Pet Odor Eliminator
+My favorite one is the Aromatherapy Shampoo & Conditioner for Pets Dog Shampoo, Medicated Oatmeal Dog Shampoo & Pet Odor Eliminator

 Spray to use in between baths – It’s not healthy to bath your dogs too often so we use Aromatherapy Freshening & Shining Spray for Pets, Dog Grooming Spray, Dog Perfume, Dog Cologne & Pet Odor Eliminator in between baths.
 This spray smells really good.

-Vacuum for the dog – During shedding season its important to properly blow out your Pomskies coat with this Bissell BARKBATH QT – QuietTone Portable Dog Bath and Grooming System
+Vacuum for the dog ***Groomer Recomended– During shedding season its important to properly blow out your Pomskies coat with the Bissell BARKBATH Portable Dog Bath and Grooming System

 Leash, Collar, Harness – The leash we use is this ladoogo 2 Pack 5 FT Heavy Duty Dog Leash with Comfortable Padded Handle Reflective Dog leashes for Medium Large Dogs The Collar we use is size small Mile High Life Dog Collar | Nylon with Reflective Three 3M Straps | Lime Green Hot Blue Pink Purple Red

 We will send a size small leash and collar.
 When puppy is older you may want to get a size medium depending on how big they get.
 If they are smaller, you may be good with a size small always.

 Dog Tag - Don't forget to get a dog tag with their name and your phone number in case they get lost.
 I like this Silent Slide On Collar Tag because it doesn't come off as easy as the other dog tags.

 Clothes – For my Pomsky puppies I usually get size extra small or small.
 If he’s really big and or fluffy, sometimes you’ll need medium depending on the brand